qwoplakjos/FreeWARP/README.md

 With checked proxies and 100 threads I was able to reach speed of about 10 gb / 3 seconds.
 But got banned shortly after that.

-I would recommend running it with about 50-70 threads.
+I would recommend running it with about 50-70 threads if you are using checked proxies.
+Otherwise you can set it above 100 if you want.

 It also doesn't stop after running out of proxies.
 It will start over when it gets to the end.